UNITED WE EMPOWER RESIDENTS

 WHY IT MATTERS

-- 26,000+ households in Chippewa and Eau Claire counties struggle to afford the basic cost of living.
+- Over 32% of households in Chippewa and Eau Claire counties live under the ALICE Threshold.

-- 85% of Chippewa Valley businesses reported difficulty filling certain positions.
+- 85% of Chippewa Valley businesses reported difficulty filling high-demand positions.

 WHAT WE WILL ACHIEVE

 Chippewa Valley residents will achieve self-sufficiency through employment training and personal money management skills.

 - Middle and High School Students - provide financial literacy and work readiness education and exposure to high demand occupations.

 - Unemployed Adults of those in low-paying jobs who need help to advance - provided with employment skills training, financial literacy education and exposure to high demand occupations.